antcont/GeLeCo/README.md

 Boilerplate text was eliminated by means of regular expressions.
 Texts extracted from not correctly visualized webpages (not containing any law, regulation or court decision) were discarded.
 Texts also underwent a deduplication process based on metadata equivalence.

 #### 3.4.
 Sentence splitting
 After scraping and cleaning, the subcorpora were sentence splitted.
 In particular, only lines containing two or more period characters underwent sentence splitting.
-For this task, [Kahn’s and Schroeder’s sentence-splitter](https://github.com/mediacloud/sentence-splitter) was used, and a list of non-breaking prefixes with legal abbreviations taken from the corpus and from online sources was supplied in order to improve sentence splitting accuracy.
-After splitting, lines were added opening and closing sentence delimiting tags (`<s>`).
+For this task, a [sentence-splitter](https://github.com/mediacloud/sentence-splitter) based on Koehn and Schroeder's [Lingua::Sentence](https://metacpan.org/pod/Lingua::Sentence) was used, and a list of non-breaking prefixes with legal abbreviations taken from the corpus and from online sources was supplied in order to improve sentence splitting accuracy.

 #### 3.5.
 POS tagging and lemmatization
 The corpus was tagged with Part-of-Speech tags and lemmas using the TreeTagger.
 The output did not undergo any systematic revision or correction stage; therefore, the corpus may contain minor sentence splitting or metadata errors.